 The Indian electric vehicle market is expected to grow at a CAGR of 28.12% over the forecast period of 2017-2023.
 Electric Vehicles are coming up as a more sustainable mode of commuting all around the world.
 The demand for electric vehicles in India is gaining pace due to favorable government policies so as to promote the use of electric vehicles.
 The government has made several policies to initiate and promote the availability and usability of electric vehicles, thus promoting the growth of the market in India.
 However, the lack of charging stations and high purchase costs will hinder the growing demand for these vehicles over the forecast period.

-By type, the Indian electric vehicle market is segmented as two-wheeler, three-wheeler, four-wheeler and heavy vehicles.
+By type, the Indian electric vehicle market is segmented as two-wheeler, three-wheeler, four-wheeler, and heavy vehicles.
 The three-wheeler and two-wheeler vehicles held a significant market share in 2017.
-This is due to increasing use of electric three wheelers for public transport.
+This is due to the increasing use of electric three-wheelers for public transport.
 The four-wheeler electric vehicles in India will witness a substantial rate due to improvement in the standard of living and their long-term cost-effectiveness.

-By battery type, the Indian electric vehicle transfer market is segmented as lead battery, lithium ion battery and others.
-Lead Acid based batteries are the older generation batteries which are being used in a majority of the older and low powered electric vehicles.
+By battery type, the Indian electric vehicle transfer market is segmented as the lead battery, lithium-ion battery and others.
+Lead Acid based batteries are the older generation batteries that are being used in a majority of the older and low powered electric vehicles.
 These batteries have low capacities but they are more cost-effective.
-These are being replaced by the newer Lithium Ion batteries which are cheaper and offer better performance and longer life span as compared to the lead-acid based ones.
-Improved efficiency offered by lithium ion-based batteries will drive the demand for these batteries in the electric vehicles.
+These are being replaced by the newer Lithium-Ion batteries which are cheaper and offer better performance and longer life span as compared to the lead-acid-based ones.
+Improved efficiency offered by lithium ion-based batteries will drive the demand for these batteries in electric vehicles.